If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.

 Regulators and Governing and Funding bodies:

-• become a Child Safe Organisation (where relevant)
+• be a Child Safe Organisation (where relevant)

 • align child safe legislative requirements within existing governance and quality frameworks